-Jordan Byrd is in his 12th year as Clemson assistant golf coach.
+Jordan Byrd is in his 13th year as Clemson assistant golf coach.
 He has been regarded as one of the top assistant coaches in the nation in recent years.
-Twice he has been one of 10 semifinalists for the Jan Strickland Award, which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.
+Three times he has been one of 10 finalist for the Jan Strickland Award (including 2017), which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.

 The Strickland Award is presented to the NCAA Division I, II, III, NAIA or NJCAA assistant coach that, among other things, has excelled in working with their student-athletes both on the course and in the classroom.

 From recruiting to golf instruction to facility enhancement to overall administration of the program, Byrd has had a positive influence on Larry Penley's program.
 He had a big hand in the design and fund raising for the Larry Penley Golf Building that was dedicated in the fall of 2011